marklchaves/cme-dev-style-guide/_docs/basics/05-web-elements.html.md

 If one of the list items is a complete sentence, use proper punctuation and capitalization on all of the items.
 If list items are not complete sentences, don’t use punctuation, but do capitalize the first word of each item.

-### More on lists
+### Uncanny Owl's style for lists

 For Uncanny Owl, preface all lists with colons, not periods.
+In other words, it doesn't matter if the introductory sentence is complete.
+It still needs to end in a colon.

 Bullet points should relate to the original statement, not necessarily flow into each other.
 For each bullet, read it as if it follows the statement with the colon at the top, not the previous point.
 Then, make sure it still works.

 ### Navigation